Blueprint is a year-long academic enrichment experience for motivated Black students passionate about science and engineering.

 Online (on Zoom)

-Do you have any questions about the application, or what the program would look like if you are accepted?
+Do you have any questions about the application, or what the program would look like if you were accepted?
 Check out our online information sessions!
-Our Blueprint Team will be having weekly information session for students to learn about the Blueprint application and what to look forward to in the program.
+Our Blueprint Team will be having monthly information sessions for students to learn about the Blueprint application and what to look forward to in the program.

 *Please note that the content for information session repeats, it is recommended that you only attend one information session.